 Basically, “artificial flavor” can only refer to products not made from any typical plant or animal product.

-This leaves sources like petroleum as options, as well as just synthetically creating chemicals in a lab.
+With natural sources off the table, that just leaves sources like petroleum as options, as well as just synthetically creating chemicals in a lab.

 For example, artificial strawberry flavor is actually methyl cinnamate, which is made using cinnamic acid and methyl alcohol.

 Some of these processes aren’t the most environmentally friendly (e.g. using petroleum by-products), but they are vegan.

 The one concern is that artificial colors could be tested on animals.
 However, from what I’ve found, it’s not common.
 Most seem like they are tested initially, and then not again once deemed to be safe.

 However, certain flavors like diacetyl (butter flavor) have been tested more than others because of safety concerns.

 So this is kind of tricky.
 The vast majority of artificial flavors don’t seem to be tested much (if at all) on animals based on the lack of evidence I’ve found, but there are a few (out of hundreds) that are.

 I think that most vegans will feel like it’s reasonable to consider artificial flavors to be vegan, but I could certainly see some not feeling that way.